 - She does, however undergo a major FaceHeel Turn in Chapter Sixty-Four after an argument with Rafael about his faking his cancer's return in order to attract Rose back to the Marbella.
 She ends taking full control of the Marbella after Anezka shows her the addendum to the her father's will stating that only his biological children will receive his inheritance.
 Rafael, however, was found to be an orphan.
 They seem to make up in Chapter Seventy-Seven after Luisa committs herself again convinced she is hallunicating a guy convincing her to burn down the Marbella

-- Chapter Ninety-Seven confirms that she ends on the show with a HeelFace Turn, allying with the police to become a Reverse Mole in order to stop Sin Rostro once and for all, even teaching them the trick to Rose's disguises.
+- Chapter Ninety-Seven confirms that she ends on the show with a HeelFace Turn, allying with the police to become The Mole in order to stop Sin Rostro once and for all, even teaching them the trick to Rose's disguises.